800-611-7302

 One must always understand where they came from to obtain their personal goal.
 Everyone that joined the military had a goal.
 Listed below are a few that I have heard over the years.

 These are just a few examples I have heard over time as to why someone joined the military.
-My reason was to get away from not doing anything with my life.
 I wanted so much out of life that I knew a change was needed and it began with the Army.
 When you are young and join the military, you really do not know what to expect besides you are going to get yelled at A LOT.
 Looking back on basic training now, it was exceptionally challenging, but it was preparing me for my career.
 My original enlistment was for three years.
 I was exceptionally fortunate throughout my entire military service having fantastic NCO’s that mentored me into who I am and how to be a leader.
 My first duty station after basic/AIT was Ft.
 Benning Georgia 24th ID.
 I remember walking into battalion and the CSM said welcome, and he wanted me in the field in three hours.
 My personnel gear was thrown in a locker at battalion, and I was off to CIF to draw all my gear.
 Later that day I was in the field.
 Didn’t know anyone.
 We completed the field exercise and went back to garrison.
 Several weeks later is when I met my NCO that just graduated from Ranger school.
 To say the least, I looked up to him as he was squared away.
-After a trip to NTC we returned to Ft.
-Benning where my NCO asked me a question that I will never forget.
-The question was if I ever thought about requesting a Ranger assignment at 75th.
-I thought for a second and said hell yes.
-I can do it.
-We visited 75thHQ that week and spoke to a high-speed NCO that explained RIP and that it is an incredible opportunity to join the elite 75th.
-So, when we returned to our unit, he assisted me in filling out the 4187 which the battalion CO signed off on approving my request.

 Each duty station taught me leadership, how to overcome problems and all the cross training that took place.
 I say the word cross training because it is exceptionally important.
 Looking back at my entire career, I never stood still.
 If there was a class that was going on, I wanted to attend.
 When the 1SG at Stewart asked me to be the training NCO and NBC NCO, I did it.
 When the battalion commander asked me as the lowest time in grade NCO to become the battalion NBC NCO and deploy to Kuwait in 1998 for Victory Thunder as part of IRC, I did it.
 Was all this done to suck up for promotions?
 NO!
-I still had a bad nerve for whoever at DA branch shot down my 4187 and sent me to Korea instead.
 I did this because of being taught that if someone goes down, the mission still must continue.

 These are all very important lessons taught that created someone that thinks outside the box and wants to constantly surpass daily/weekly/monthly goals and objectives.